-As health food enthusiasts and industry insiders know, it’s Sugar Awareness Week right now.
+As health food enthusiasts and industry insiders know, sugar intake is one of the nation's hottest dietary topics right now.

 What: A sugar alcohol (no, not the boozy kind) also known as Xylitol and a natural constituent of some fruit and vegetables.
 While it can be man-made, most birch sugar is produced from corn cobs.

 The pros: It has half the calories of sugar but the same sweetness.
 Some advocates claim it aids them with weight management – particularly since it’s not the kind of sweetener that converts to belly fat, and because it doesn’t cause blood sugar to spike it’s also safe for diabetics.

 The cons: Since its popularity is fairly recent, not much is known about Xylitol’s long-term effects, other than that very large amounts of it can cause flatulence and digestive problems.
 Though a natural product, it doesn’t contain vitamins or protein and it’s also dangerous for dogs – worth knowing if you’re a pet owner.